Clever/optimus/README.md

 should not return until it has finished all work (received all the Rows it's going to receive, sent all the Rows it's going to send).

-## Version Management
+## Releasing
 To create a new Optimus version do the following:
-1. Get gitsem, a tool for semantic versioning with Git
+1. Download gitsem, a tool for semantic versioning with Git
 ```
 go get github.com/Clever/gitsem
 ```